vt-idiot/JAV-VR-JSON/README.md

 ### WIP - _where were you when R18 was kil?_

 # FAQ
 1. What is this?
 Cooming stuff
 2. Why did you do this?
 Why not
 3. How did you do this?
 Yes
+4. Where is the data from?
+Usually from DMM -> DeepL.
+If Afesta has data for a scene and I remember to check it, I'll use that.
-4. Why not write your own scraper?
+5. Why not write your own scraper?
 Do I look like I know how to do that?
-5. How do I use these?
+6. How do I use these?
 If you have to ask...

 ![image](https://user-images.githubusercontent.com/81622808/187829141-451b325a-d8a9-471b-932f-da200d01bbe0.png)